Handle calls in 8x8 Contact Center for Zendesk

 Call flow

-When a call is offered, the phone tab blinks red.
+If the application is open and your status is Available, when a call is offered, your phone rings and a call panel displays, indicating an incoming interaction.
+You can preview the caller info from the call panel.
+Answer the call.
 If the caller is an existing customer, the end-user record opens in a browser tab as soon as the call is offered, allowing you to preview the customer details and prepare to greet accordingly.

 To accept a call:

-3. In the Wrap up section, add information in the agent-injected data fields, such as Ticket Type, Priority Type, Ticket Status, and Privacy.
+5. In the Zendesk section, add information in the agent-injected data fields, such as Ticket Type, Priority Type, Ticket Status, and Privacy.

-4. Click Save.
+9. Click Wrap up.
 The wrap-up notes you entered appear in the call log.

 Note: Wrap-up fields can only be populated from the 8x8 integration during an active interaction.

-8. At the termination of the call, a call log is automatically generated and pops in a new browser tab.
+10. At the termination of the call, a call log is automatically generated and pops in a new browser tab.
 The call log typically includes information on the transaction ID, call initiation time, call termination time, call duration, and more.
-If the call is recorded, the recording is accessible via a URL in the call log, but requires the API token generated in 8x8 Contact Center 8x8 Configuration Manager.
-Contact your administrator for the API token.
+If the call is recorded, and Add CC Call Recording to Auto Call log is enabled in My Profile > Integrations > Advanced, the recording is accessible via a URL in the call log.

 About screen pop